 He formed friendships with two James Cook University historians, Noel Loos and Henry Reynolds, who encouraged Mabo to pursue his research on land rights.

-When Mabo's father, Benny, died in 1979, Eddie was told that he could not inherit his father's land because Queensland law only permitted people of European descent to own land.
+When Mabo's adopted father, Benny, died in 1972, Eddie was told that he could not inherit his father's land because, under Queensland law, Indigenous people did not own the land.

 This deeply upset Mabo and strengthened his resolve to fight for the recognition of Indigenous Australian land rights.